yihui/knitr/patterns.md

 The [object](objects) `knit_patterns` manages patterns in **knitr**.
 For example, we can use `knit_patterns$get()` to check the current pattern list.
 A pattern list includes the following components:

 - `chunk.begin`: the pattern for the beginning of a code chunk; it must contain a group defined by `()`, which will be used to extract chunk options
-- `chunk.end`: the pattern for the end of a chunk
+- `chunk.end`: the pattern for the end of a chunk (the original meaning of this pattern in literate programming is different: it used to indicate the beginning of normal text; if you want the original meaning, see the [package option](/knitr/options) `filter.chunk.end`)
 - `chunk.code`: the pattern to be used to extract R code from a chunk by removing characters of this pattern
 - `inline.code`: the pattern to be used to extract the pieces of R code mixed inline with other texts (i.e. those which are not in separate code chunks); like `chunk.begin`, it must contain a group
 - `input.doc`: the pattern to find out child documents